 I was presenting some research recently showing how badly most IT projects do.
-Did you know that a government audit reckons 50% of UK Government IT project fail or that Mckinsey estimates 80% of global IT projects don't succeed?
-During the presentation someone asked me to define failure.
+Did you know that a government audit reckons 50% of UK Government IT projects fail or that Mckinsey estimates 80% of global IT projects don't succeed?
+During the presentation, someone asked me to define failure.

-Because of this if we measure our success on delivering to the initial set of requirements, the project might appear successful to us but our clients may be disappointed.
-What we really need to do is work with them in the initial stages, maybe using approaches like prototyping, to help them understand what is possible and what is really needed.
-Only when we are sure they really understand their wants and needs should we judge ourselves against delivering to them.
+Because of this, if we measure our success in delivering to the initial set of requirements, the project might appear successful to us, but our clients may be disappointed.
+Therefore, we need to work with them initially, maybe using approaches like prototyping to help them understand what is possible and needed.
+Only when we are sure they understand their wants and needs should we judge ourselves against delivering to them?

 Another area where you can theoretically succeed but still disappoint clients is quality management.
-In many project management approaches quality is defined as meeting user's needs or creating products that are fit for purpose.
+In many project management approaches, quality is defined as meeting users' needs or creating products that are fit for purpose.
 But is a successful project one where we have just "met needs"?
 Would Apple be satisfied with delivering an iPhone which only was fit for purpose?

-So I think that there are no hard and fast rules about what makes a project a success, it's all about subjective perceptions.
-This means it is very important to build a relationship with our clients throughout the project so we can really understand how they perceive the service we are delivering to them.[:]
+So I think there are no hard and fast rules about what makes a project successful; it's all about subjective perceptions.
+This means it is essential to build a relationship with our clients throughout the project so we can understand how they perceive the service we are delivering to them.

 Are you an IT professional or an experienced PM and ready enhance your skills and obtain certification?
 Join our Project management Training!

 This piece was originally posted on September 11, 2019, and has been refreshed with updated styling.